rollbear/trompeloeil/docs/CookBook.md

 Often this is exactly what you want.
-When you poke an object, you want this and that thing to happen and the order between them is irrelevant (for example, if calling callbacts stored in a hash table, you don't want to impose an order of those calls.)
+When you poke an object, you want this and that thing to happen and the order between them is irrelevant (for example, if calling callbacs stored in a hash table, you don't want to impose an order of those calls.)

 There are two very different reasons for using sequence control with